KonuTech/llm-zoomcamp-capstone-01/README.md

      pipenv install
      ```

-4. **Docker Setup**:
+5. **Docker Setup**:
-   - Next, build containerized apps: Flask, Elasticsearch, PostgreSQL, and Grafa by running:
+   - Next, build the containerized apps, namely: Flask, Elasticsearch, PostgreSQL, and Grafana by running below command (yes, this will also take a while).
      ```
      docker-compose build
      ```